The Influence of Lepton Portal on the WIMP-pFIMP framework: Summary and Conclusion

 \section{Summary and Conclusion}

-In this article, we have studied a minimal extended BSM scenario containing a real and complex scalar DM, stable under $\mathcal{Z}_2\otimes\mathcal{Z}_3$ symmetry.
-Additionally, we introduced a Dirac VLL with hypercharge $-1$, which transforms under $\mathcal{Z}_3$ symmetry in a similar manner to the complex scalar DM.
-This VLL connects the DM and the lepton sector, hence becoming subjected to constraints from lepton-flavor violation on the DM relic allowed parameter space.
-In section \ref{sec3}, we discussed the constraints from lepton flavor anomalies.
+In this article, we have studied a minimal extension of the Standard Model (SM) containing a real and a complex scalar DM, stable under $\mathcal{Z}_2\otimes\mathcal{Z}_3$ symmetry.
+Additionally, we introduced a Dirac vector-like lepton (VLL) with hypercharge $-1$, which transforms under $\mathcal{Z}_3$ symmetry in a similar manner to the complex scalar DM.
+This VLL connects the DM and the lepton sector, hence becoming subjected to constraints from lepton-flavor violation on the DM relic density allowed parameter space.
+In section \ref{sec3}, we discussed the constraints from lepton flavor anomalies and lepton flavor violating decays.
 Although lepton flavor-conserving processes, such as muon \(g-2\) and electron \(g-2\), are less restrictive in our analysis region (\(\mathtt{y}_{\ell} \lesssim 0.1\)), the lepton flavor-violating (LFV) decay mode \(\mu \to e \gamma\) significantly constrains the parameter space.
 In our analysis framework, the constraints from Higgs boson decays to di-leptons are less stringent than those from LFV processes and can therefore be disregarded.